West Bromwich Albion F.C.: Fan culture

 The official West Bromwich Albion Supporters Club was founded on 4 October 1951.
 In the years since then, over 30 branches have been established throughout the United Kingdom, and internationally in Jersey, Ireland, Spain, Malta, Croatia, USA, UAE, India, Thailand and Australia.
 There are also supporters groups for those with disabilities, for mental health support, Punjabi supporters, supporters in the emergency services and armed forces, and LGBT people.

 Albion's "club anthem" is The Lord's my Shepherd, a setting of Psalm 23.
+The song originated following a rare Sunday game in the 1970s and has been sung at matches ever since.
 Supporters of the team celebrate goals by bouncing up and down and chanting "Boing Boing".
-This dates back to the 1992–93 season, when the team was promoted from the new Second Division.
-The Liquidator instrumental by the Harry J. Allstars has also been popularly used in the stadium since the late 1960s.
+This dates back to the 1992–93 season, when the team was promoted from the new Second Division, with the origin of the chant still unclear.
+The Liquidator instrumental by the Harry J. Allstars has also been popularly played in the stadium and sung to since the late 1960s.
 The reggae song "West Bromwich Albion" by Ray King is another club anthem popularly played before matches.
 In recent years fans of the team have celebrated the end of each season by adopting a fancy dress theme for the final away match, including dressing as Vikings in 2004 in honour of Player of the Season Thomas Gaardsøe.

 In 2002–03 Albion's fans were voted the best in the Premier League by their peers, while in the BBC's 2002 "national intelligence test" Test the Nation, they were found to be "more likely to be smarter than any other football supporters, registering an average score of 138".

-Famous fans include Goalkeepers Aaron Ramsdale and Ben Foster, comedian Frank Skinner, TV presenter Adrian Chiles, One Direction singer Liam Payne, comedian Lenny Henry, actress Julie Walters, The Rolling Stones guitarist Ronnie Wood, tennis player Goran Ivanišević, television presenter Cat Deeley, DJ Dave Haslam, boxers Richie Woodhall and Tommy Langford, and guitarist Eric Clapton.
+Famous fans include goalkeepers Aaron Ramsdale, Hannah Hampton and Ben Foster, comedian Frank Skinner, TV presenter Adrian Chiles, One Direction singer Liam Payne, comedian Lenny Henry, actress Julie Walters, The Rolling Stones guitarist Ronnie Wood, tennis players Ann Jones and Goran Ivanišević, television presenter Cat Deeley, DJ Dave Haslam, boxers Richie Woodhall and Tommy Langford, and guitarist Eric Clapton.